henry0726/henry0726.github.io/index.md

 <img class="profile-picture" src="OwnSticky.jpeg">

-Current Software Engineer at VIA Tech.
-My main programming language is android, also have C/C++, python, php and Wordpress experience.
-Data transfer, xmpp protocol and UI layout are usually applied in my work.
+Current Firmware Engineer at Phison.
+My main programming language is C/C++, also have android, python, php and Wordpress experience.
+NAND flash and Logical analysis are usually applied in my work.
+Previous job is Software Engineer at VIA Tech.
+Experiment on data transfer, xmpp protocol and UI layout.

 =============
 ## Featured Skills